DMackRus/TrajOptKP/README.md

 added for that DoF.

 Key-points are also placed when the velocity changes by more than velocity_threshold (since the last key-point).
-If neither fo these conditions are reached within maxN time-steps, another key-point is placed automatically.
+If neither of these conditions are reached within maxN time-steps, another key-point is placed automatically.

 ### Iterative Error